asynts/Asynts.Recall/0010_dotnet-problems.md

 -	Dependency properties are extremely error prone because it looks at the type and silently discards it if it doesn't match.

+-	Dependency properties are defined in the code-behind and can't easily be exposed to the view-model.

 ### .NET

 -	The `CancellationToken` abstraction does not have any sort of synchronization mechanism.